 - Director/Evangelist for National Hoops Ministries

-Many of our graduates continue their education at the BJU Seminary & Graduate School of Religion.
+Many of our graduates continue their education at BJU Seminary.
 We offer degrees in:

 - Biblical Studies, MA

 (Cross-Cultural Studies and Pastoral Studies Concentrations)

 (Biblical and Systematic Theology, New Testament Interpretation, Old Testament Interpretation Concentrations)